CU-ESIIL/tech_training_to_delete/docs/index.md

-# 🌱 Welcome to the This is my group Hub
+# 🌱 Welcome to the This is my group Hub_ test test test

 This is the official repository of the **[Your Working Group Name]**, proudly supported by the [Environmental Data Science Innovation and Inclusion Lab (ESIIL)](https://esiil.org).
 Here you'll find our project overview, proposal, team bios, code, documentation, and everything needed to support our collaborative environmental data science efforts.